This page provides information and links to online resources for the registration requirements for subdivisions.

 LINZ has developed resources to help you with the registration requirements for subdivisions.

-- Access the Guideline for the deposit of survey plans for the subdivision of land (PDF 301KB) (attachment below)
+- Access the deposit of survey plans for the subdivision of land guideline 2018

 - Access a Subdivision checklist (attachment below)